 The first plane to alcohol in the world into series production, the Ipanema, comes to aerial fumigation company Tuesday in Botocatu at 220 km from Sao Paulo, a subsidiary of Brazilian aircraft manufacturer Embraer.

-"Until now, the engines of some airplanes have been modified so that they can run on alcohol, but the Ipanema will be the first mass-produced airplane in the world to be delivered," said an official.
-Embraer, the world's fourth-largest commercial aircraft manufacturer.
+"Until now the engines had changed some aircraft so they can run on alcohol, but Ipanema is the first aircraft to alcohol serialized in the world to be delivered," said an official of Embraer, the fourth largest manufacturer of commercial aircraft.

 The alcohol version of Ipanema agricultural aircraft, sales leader in its category in Brazil with nearly 1.000 devices, was manufactured by the Aerospace Industry Neiva, a subsidiary of Embraer and head of the agricultural aviation.